ideaconsult/xlsx-datafill/README.md

 * When `none` is selected, the formula is not populated - The ranges inside it are expanded to match the size of the referenced data block.
 * When `cols` is selected, the formula is populated across the columns of referenced data block, while each range inside the formula is expanded across the rows of the data block.
 * When `rows` is selected, the population and expanding processes are reversed - the formula is populated across rows, and the ranges inside are expanded across columns.
-* Finally, when `all` is selected - the formula is not expanded - it is just populated across the same area of cells, as the referenced data block.
+* Finally, when `both` is selected - the formula is not expanded - it is just populated across the same area of cells, as the referenced data block.

 It is important to note, that the formula population starts from the cell with the _formula_ template, or one with the same offset, as the current data block - review the [nested blocks](#nested-blocks) concept for more information.